The Proposal to Resolve the Loan Charge

 1. Lack of closure and finality with the Loan Charge

-The fourth reason why we think a settlement opportunity should be considered is that paying the Loan Charge (or settling to avoid it) does not resolve the underlying tax dispute, and thus does not give the taxpayer any sense of closure or finality.
+The fourth reason why we think a settlement opportunity (and/ or a legislative framework for an appropriate resolution to end the Loan Charge debacle) should be considered is that paying the Loan Charge (or settling to avoid it) does not resolve the underlying tax dispute, and thus does not give the taxpayer any sense of closure or finality.
 This is not only unfair, but also cruel; as it means that affected taxpayers, even after they have paid HMRC life-changing sums, know that HMRC is entitled to make subsequent demands.
-For this reason, we strongly recommend that the settlement opportunity involve closure of all outstanding related tax enquiries and related Accelerated Payment Notices, and should include wording to confirm that, in accepting this settlement opportunity, HMRC undertakes to close the matter once and for all, without further recourse to the affected taxpayer – thus ensuring finality for the taxpayer.
+For this reason, we strongly recommend that the settlement opportunity involve closure of all outstanding related tax enquiries and related Accelerated Payment Notices, and should include wording to confirm that, in accepting a settlement opportunity, HMRC undertakes to close the matter once and for all, without further recourse to the affected taxpayer – thus ensuring finality for the taxpayer.
 In particular, if settlement is reached, the subsequent release or writing-off of all such loans and any liability to pay interest on them should not then be treated as a chargeable “relevant step”, or the taxable value of any such relevant step should be reduced to nil.

 Indeed, rather worryingly, we are hearing of cases where HMRC are advancing arguments in some cases which are diametrically opposite to those being advanced by them in other cases.
 The inevitable conclusion is that HMRC are willing to run any argument that suits them in any instance in order to maximise the possible tax-take.
 For this reason, it is essential that any settlement provides a complete resolution and does not afford either party an opportunity to make subsidiary claims on the other.

-1. Request for legislation to protect affected individuals from “loan” repayment demands
+1. Request for legislation to protect affected individuals from “loan” repayment demands, and to address the uncertainty surrounding the inheritance tax position

-The benefit to HMRC in implementing our proposal
+The benefit to HMRC in implementing either or both of our proposals

-Our proposal and recommendations offer a straightforward solution to the problems created by the Loan Charge debacle and the proliferation of DR schemes.
+Our proposals and recommendations offer a straightforward solution to the problems created by the Loan Charge debacle and the proliferation of DR schemes.
 Not only do they offer welcome respite for affected taxpayers, but would also be of immediate benefit to HMRC.
-A settlement opportunity of this nature would not only free up HMRC resources for other areas but would also secure a better practicable return for the Exchequer in terms of future revenue flows, since it would allow affected taxpayers to continue working and to pay taxes in future.
+A settlement opportunity of this nature and / or a legislative framework for an appropriate resolution to end the Loan Charge debacle would not only free up HMRC resources for other areas but would also secure a better practicable return for the Exchequer in terms of future revenue flows, since it would allow affected taxpayers to continue working and to pay taxes in future.
 From HMRC’s perspective, this surely must be preferable to the current situation in which affected taxpayers are forced into bankruptcy, unable to find work and/ or are relying on benefits.
 For these reasons, we believe that our proposal is fully compliant with HMRC’s Litigation and Settlement Strategy (LSS).
 In particular, we acknowledge and agree that resolving tax disputes means “establishing the right tax liability, fairly and even-handedly across all taxpayers, in a way which minimizes unnecessary costs” which we acknowledge and agree should not involve HMRC making compromises on what it believes to be the right tax liability consistent with the law.
-Our proposal does not represent a compromise of that nature.
-Rather, we believe it offers an alternative solution that is consistent with the law and that ultimately secures the best practicable return for the Exchequer.
+Our proposals do not represent a compromise of that nature.
+Rather, we believe they offer an alternative solution that is consistent with the law and that ultimately secures the best practicable return for the Exchequer.

 Recommendations for HMRC and the Government to consider